Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 • Digital tools and software applications used during inspections conducted in the territory;

-• Verification of any documentation submitted for the granting of the title of exclusion/exemption from the payment of the Access Fee.
+• The verification of any documentation submitted for the granting of any titles of exclusion/exemption from the payment of the Access Fee.

 The Data Controller does not engage in any profiling activities.

-Any official checks or inspections on the declarations issued for exclusion/exemption purposes may be processed following the verification of access to the Ancient City of Venice and are governed by Italian tax regulations.
+Any official checks or inspections on the declarations issued for exclusion/exemption purposes may be processed and are governed by Italian tax regulations.

 5. Security measures

 Data is processed in compliance with Article 32 of EU Regulation 2016/679, ensuring security through appropriate protection measures to reduce the risks of data destruction or loss, alteration, unauthorised disclosure, or accidental or unlawful access.
-Processing is performed by authorised individuals responsible for executing and performing the relevant procedures.
+Processing is performed by authorised individuals responsible for carrying out the relevant procedures.

 6. Communication and disclosure